 Our Analysis and Test Results

 Everyone we know who has tested or worn these boots raves about how comfortable they are.
 Their comfort comes from an excellent fit and a flexible, forgiving design.
 That said, those who like their comfort to come from thick, plush padding may be a bit disappointed, as that is simply not the way these are designed.
-Considering that they are made entirely of leather, we have been very pleasantly surprised with the fact that they required no break-in period and were perfectly wearable for long walks straight out of the box.
+Considering that they are made almost entirely of leather, we have been very pleasantly surprised that they require no break-in period and are perfectly wearable for long walks in the city straight out of the box.
 The fit of the Blundstone is pretty standard for a boot, which means that the length is spot on for the size, and there is a bit of extra room to accommodate thicker socks if you want.

 The outsole of this boot is made of molded TPU rather than the more typical rubber.
 We found this compound to be fairly firm and durable but not overly sticky like some Vibram rubber compounds on other models.
 Notably, these boots also don't feature any exceptional ice gripping technology or rubber compounds that have started to be more prevalent on winter boots.
-The lug pattern is also not very aggressive compared to most of the competition, with a primarily flat surface accented by channels cut into it.
+The lug pattern is also not very aggressive compared to most of the competition, with a primarily flat surface accented by channels.
 While the resulting lugs are sharp-edged, they aren't super deep and have far more surface area than negative space.
-We've found designs like this are good for hard surfaces and tend to be quite durable but they don't bite into snow all that well.
+We've found designs like this are good for hard surfaces and tend to be quite durable, but they don't bite into the snow all that well.
 While reasonably effective, we can admit that the traction on slippery winter surfaces afforded by this boot is a bit underwhelming.

 The Blundstone Thermal is a stylish, comfortable, and convenient winter boot that will excel for style-minded city dwellers.
 If you need to protect your feet from the snow and slush you may encounter on the sidewalks of your town, and prefer not to wear large, garish winter boots, then these are your best bet.
-On the other hand, we don't recommend them right off the bat for those who live and work in the deep winter snow every day, as they are more easily infiltrated by cold and snow than many other options.
+On the other hand, we don't recommend them for those who live and work in the deep winter snow every day, as they are more easily infiltrated by cold and snow than many other options.
 As you might expect with high-quality construction and genuine leather material, these are not the most budget-friendly boots.
 That said, if you are in the market for Chelsea boots, these are the best out there, and if they are within your price range, we think they are worth it.
 They are solid boots that you will be happy to wear for many years.

-— Andy Wellman
+— Jeff Dobronyi and Andy Wellman